 This concept of function corresponds to the concept of logical function; the only difference is that the values of the former are not taken to be "true" and "false" but the things of the subject domain.
-The totality of the functions that are being considered here is therefore the totality of all possible "self-assignments" of the subject domain.
+The totality of the functions that are being considered here is therefore the totality of all possible "selfassignments" of the subject domain.

-\parallel^{A53} According to this concept of function the existence of a function with the property E in no way means that one can form a concept that uniquely determines a definite function with the property E. Consideration of this circumstance invalidates the usual objections to the Principle of Choice, most of which rest on the fact that one is misled by the name "Principle of Choice" to the view that this principle asserts the possibility of a choice.
+$\|^{A53}$ According to this concept of function the existence of a function with the property E in no way means that one can form a concept that uniquely determines a definite function with the property E. Consideration of this circumstance invalidates the usual objections to the Principle of Choice, which rests mostly on the fact that one is misled by the name "Principle of Choice" to the view that this principle asserts the possibility of a choice.